Business is like the world itself: it never stops evolving, it’s super-competitive, and ruthless, to say the least.

 - Rival products.

-For example, if it’s in the run-up to a new product launch, the emphasis should be on elements such as pricing, methods your reps can use to sell it, etc. On the other hand, if the session is taking place following the overhaul of a product, the focus should be on repositioning, while events on new personas need to focus on the characteristics of the new personas.
+For example, if it’s in the run-up to a new product launch, the emphasis should be on elements such as product pricing, methods your reps can use to sell it, etc. On the other hand, if the session is taking place following the overhaul of a product, the focus should be on product repositioning.
+Finally, events on new personas need to focus on the characteristics of these profiles.